MrUniverse44/ImaginaryDocs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Imaginary Documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Imaginary** Is a project created for allow event creations, menus creations and inventories This project is Open Source, if you want to see the code you can `Click here <https://github.com/MrUniverse44/Imaginary/>`_ to visit the *GitHub* and see the *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check here the :doc:`usage` section for further information, including how to :ref:`installation` the plugin in the server.
+If you want to create events, click in :doc:`how create events` for more info and If you want to create inventories or menus, click in :doc:`how create menus` or :doc:`how create inventories`

+More data about items can be found at :doc:`Item Configuration` More data about actions can be found at :doc:`Actions` More data about conditions can be found at :doc:`Conditions` More data about commands can be found at :doc:`Commands`

 .. note::